IOTEROP/ZephyrOS/nRF9160dk/README.rst

 The IOWA sample demonstrates the behavior of the IOWA lwM2M stack running on a cellular device.
 The sample uses the :ref:`nrfxlib:bsdlib` and :ref:`lte_lc_readme` library.
-The IOWA library *must* be the full version.

 Requirements
 ************